 “Seth responds to residents’ concerns, is a leader in issues that matter to constituents, and is dedicated to community building.
 We at Victory Tower have the highest regard for Seth.” – Jackie Davison, President, Victory Tower Senior Association

 “Seth’s willingness to fight and protect our neighborhoods is impressive, as shown by his instincts, leadership, strength and courage on the 410 issue, Montgomery College interactions, and now, the Takoma Metro Station development.
-I’m very grateful that he is serving our community.” – Lorraine Pearsall, Vice President, Historic Takoma Inc., Takoma Avenue
+I’m very grateful that he is serving our community.” – Lorraine Pearsall, Vice President, Historic Takoma Inc.

 “Seth has been an energetic supporter of Takoma Park businesses and a leader in revitalization of the Takoma Junction area.
-It’s great to have him on our side.” – Rocco Casagrande, then President, Old Takoma Business Association, Maple Avenue
+It’s great to have him on our side.” – Rocco Casagrande, President, Old Takoma Business Association

 “The support, advice, and help of Mr. Seth Grimes was very important to me, while exploring the problems senior citizens face who want to remain in their homes.
 Seth worked very effectively with the City Administration in establishing a half time community outreach position to assist seniors.” – Wolfgang Mergner, founder, the Village of Takoma Park